Remember, No Tick is a Good Tick, they carry various infectious pathogens.

 Landscape your property to discourage ticks.
 Robert Brown at the University of Guelph in Ontario published an extensive paper on landscaping to reduce ticks.
 “Ticks were found to be five times more abundant on lawns adjacent to woods than on lawns adjacent to other lawns (Carroll et al., 1992), and the relative abundance of nymphal ticks decreased with distance from the edge of the woods.”
 Also, popular landscaping shrubs can actually increase your risk of Lyme disease as they provide effective shelter from predators for mice that harbour ticks.

-Also, here is what the Canadian Paediatric Society says about repellents … “Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age.
+“Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age.
 Products containing up to 20% icaridin are considered to be safe and efficacious.”
+This recommendation should encourage Health Canada to allow Natrapel with 20% icaridin to be sold in Canada, like many other countries including the United States, as currently only Natrapel without icaridin is available to Canadians in Canadian stores.

 Icaridin (also called picaridin) is good for adults as well.
-In Canada, you can source where to buy Icaridin based repellents by doing a quick internet search.
-The 20% spray, not lotion, is the most effective studies have shown,
+In Canada, Woods™ spray containing icaridin is available at Canadian Tire and you can source where to buy Icaridin based repellents by doing a quick internet search.
+The 20% spray, not lotion, is the most effective studies have shown.

 Spray exposed skin, clothing inside and out and footwear as well.